Engage Your Students with STEM Launchers!

 It’s important to follow through with those possibilities by providing deeper experiences that allow students to practice, broaden, and improve their engineering, science, math, and teamwork skills and knowledge.
 EYE modules or other carefully designed integrated STEM experiences can do this.

 If you have never brought an engineering challenge into your classroom, you might want to try a launcher, even if we are well into the school year.
-You can get one free for the asking by emailing EYE’s Project Director, Susan Pruet, at firstname.lastname@example.org.
-(Use “Launcher Request” in your subject line, please.)
+UPDATE: I’ve shared one in this post here at MiddleWeb.

 Or maybe you have already been doing something like this for a while.